 But you might be worried that you won't dress right, talk right, clap right, right?

 This blog post is to show you that it's easy not to be embarrassed at your first classical music concert.
-Especially not on the Sunshine Coast, one of the most laid-back places in a laid-back country.
+Especially not on the Sunshine Coast, one of the most laid-back places, in a laid-back country.

 Dress code: this is the Sunshine Coast, as long as you don't wear thongs or a singlet, you're fine.
 Actually, even thongs are ok for a warm daytime concert.
+Having said that, most people like to dress up a bit for a concert.
+You can never be over-dressed - the players will be wearing their best blacks - and most venues are air-conditioned.

-Chatting rules: obviously don't talk during the music (you won't want to anyway, you'll be mesmerised!).
+Chatting rules: obviously, don't talk during the music (you won't want to anyway, you'll be mesmerised!).
 Before and after the concert, if you are chatting to people who have been listening to classical music for a long time, just tell them that you're new here; they will be thrilled you came!
 The secret is this: classical music is such a huge and varied genre that has existed for hundreds of years, so there is no-one that knows everything about it (or even a decent fraction of it).